 The US Department of Labor states that “employers may use any timekeeping method they choose.
 For example, they may use a time clock, have a timekeeper keep track of employee’s work hours, or tell their workers to write their own times on the records.
 Any timekeeping plan is acceptable as long as it is complete and accurate.”

 While the government does not require cloud-based time and attendance systems, a few hidden risks make adopting a system to dramatically improve compliance a no-brainer.
 For example, The American Payroll Association reports an error rate between 1% and 8% for companies that do not use automated time and attendance software.
-Coupled with the fact that employee hours and wages are the two fastest-growing focuses of litigation, companies should be aware that they at a much more significant risk when relying on traditional spreadsheets or paper time sheets.
+Coupled with the fact that employee hours and wages are the two fastest-growing focuses of litigation, companies should be aware that they are at much more significant risk when relying on traditional spreadsheets or paper timesheets.

 It goes without saying that employers who fail to comply with the FLSA face costly consequences, but it should be noted that employers who simply do not realize they are not paying adequate (or any) overtime because of inaccurate timesheets, or other such mishaps can be equally if not more costly to an employer.
-An easy way to avoid these potential mishaps is to automate time and attendance tracking using a cloud-based system like DayTrack.
-By defining company policies in DayTrack, employers can not only more accurately track and maintain records, but the software can automatically validate a wide variety of scenarios like overtime pay and more.
+An easy way to avoid these potential mishaps is to automate time and attendance tracking using a cloud-based system like XactTime.
+By defining company policies in XactTime, employers can not only more accurately track and maintain records, but the software can automatically validate a wide variety of scenarios like overtime pay and more.
 This shows you how and why timekeeping shouldn’t be time-consuming, and why making the investment is worth it.